 Materials Science and Engineering (MS)

 Department, Program, or Center

 School of Chemistry and Materials Science (COS)

-Rennert, Elizabeth, "Investigating dynamic stiffening and softening of a system of colloids cross-linked via polymers" (2019).
+Rennert, Elisabeth, "Investigating dynamic stiffening and softening of a system of colloids cross-linked via polymers" (2019).
 Thesis.
 Rochester Institute of Technology.
 Accessed from

 RIT – Main Campus